The Freedom Trail

 This is the layer closest to the skin and its principal function is to draw (wick) moisture and sweat away from the skin.
 You can also get thermal base layers for use at higher altitudes that provide an additional insulative layer while still drawing sweat during times of high exertion

-These are typically lightweight microfleeces or similar technology that provide varying degrees of warmth and insulation without being overly bulky or heavy to pack
+These are typically lightweight microfleeces or similar technology that provide varying degrees of warmth and insulation without being overly bulky or heavy to pack.
+Ideally to have a windstopper function

 Optional – A great low volume additional layer to keep your core warm, whether down, primaloft or fleece